Abecarne/Abecarne/README.md

 I've learned to code C, C++, Python, ASM and Haskell during my first two years [[Here]](https://github.com/Abecarne/Epitech) is a link to the repo within all my projects

-- 👀 I’m interested in IT science.
-- 🌱 I’m currently learning C, C++, python and web development through HTML/CSS and JS
+🌱 I’m currently learning web development through HTML/CSS and JavaScript [Here](https://github.com/Abecarne/Abecarne.github.io) is a link to a repo within my first web projects

 <!---
 Abecarne/Abecarne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.